TWBug/GoldCardHenge/content/application/_index.en.md

 {{< /base >}}

 * In the "Profession" tab, please select the industry that you want to apply through.
 Please attach all relevant supporting documents.
 Click save after double-checking and uploading the files.

-{{< base >}}
-Note:

-* The Taiwan Employment Gold Card can take up to 21-working days before arriving at the overseas missions.
-If you would like to come to Taiwan as soon as possible while abroad, please choose to pick up the Gold Card in Taiwan.
-For detailed instructions to pick up your Gold Card, please refer to Step 3.
-{{< /base >}}

 {{< teaser prefix="3." >}}
 Upload your files